hymkor/smake/README.md

 If FILENAME exists, it returns t.
 Otherwise nil.
 Same as -e of Perl.

-### (-d FILENAME)
+### (-d DIRNAME)

-If FILENAME exists and it is a directory, it returns t.
+If DIRNAME exists and it is a directory, it returns t.
 Otherwise nil.
 Same as -d of Perl.

 ### (pushd "DIRNAME" COMMANDS)